LaravelDaily/laravel-tips/Routing.md

 ```

 ### Eager load relationship

-If you use Route Model Binding and think you can't use Eager Loading for relationships, think again.<br>
+If you use Route Model Binding and think you can't use Eager Loading for relationships, think again.

 So you use Route Model Binding

 ```php
 public function show(Product $product) {
     //
 }
 ```

-But you have a belongsTo relationship, and cannot use $product->with('category') eager loading?<br>
+But you have a belongsTo relationship, and cannot use $product->with('category') eager loading?

 You actually can!
 Load the relationship with `->load()`

 ```php
 public function show(Product $product) {
     $product->load('category');